Bachelor of Science in Diagnostic Medical Sonography – Cardiovascular Concentration

 Affective:

-2.5 Communicate effectively with patients, coworkers and reading providers.
+2.5 Communicate effectively with patients, coworkers, and interpreting providers.

 2.6 Demonstrate the ability to practice sonography with ergonomic principles in mind.